 With the rising popularity of digital wallets, contactless payments and smartphones, it has become critical that ecommerce businesses review their payment methods and include this option of payment.

-Also, all websites need to be mobile optimized as more and more consumers are now using a smart phone to shop and pay.
+Also, all websites need to be mobile optimized as more and more consumers are now using a smartphone to shop and pay.
 New research from PayPal reveals that customers prefer a one click buy option.
 And the process needs to be quick, transparent and easy.
+These days, payment integration services provided by Shopmatic.com, the best online website builder, provides some easy to integrate methods for a seamless shopping experience.

-Focus on making the ecommerce checkout process as seamless as possible.
+Focus on making the ee-commercecheckout process as seamless as possible.
+You can consider checking out some payment services for small business website builder at Shopmatic.com.
 This is where the customer is handing over their credit card information and parting with their hard earned cash.
 In order to avoid cancelled transactions due to payment problems, make sure that there has been vigorous testing of its technical integration.

 Having the option of cash on delivery option (COD) is a differentiator and allowing it can sometimes give you a competitive advantage.
 Also, even to this day, there are many who do not have a Credit Card or are just not willing to put their Credit Card information online.
 In such cases, this is the way to go!